January 16 & 17 at 7pm

 In a strange and beautiful book titled The Double Flame, Octavio Paz writes that love is “a wager against time and its accidents.”
 Through it, “we catch a glimpse, in this life, of the other life.
 Not of eternal life, but… of pure vitality."
 Something like that intuition or hope or delusion has inspired the making of Stranger Love.
 The work is the fruit of a conversation about music and language conducted over the course of years.
 This conversation yielded the initial impulse to compose a vocal work that, many visions and revisions later, would become Stranger Love.
 In the making, music and words were composed in response to one another—at times one, then the other coming first—and both also in response to images and ideas.
 The working rhythm was call and response.

 The sources—musical, textual, and visual—are many and diverse.
 Plato’s Symposium informs the overall structure of the three acts, and his conception of love (erôs) has been a tutelary spirit throughout the work.
 With regard to Act I, the story of star-crossed lovers is familiar, even archetypal, while the specific threats any given couple encounters, their losses and gains, their defeat, triumph, or détente, are poignantly unique and indelibly marked by the time in which they come to be.
-Rousseau’s Julie and St. Preux are nothing like Héloïse and Abelard, and yet Julie is also the new Heloise.
+Rousseau’s Julie and St. Preux are nothing like Héloïse and Abelard, and yet Julie is also the new Héloïse.
 A friend who heard an early performance of a few scenes from Stranger Love said afterward, “it doesn’t sound like music.”
 We took this as an encouraging sign.
-Through the interplay of abstract and particular, dialogue and diegesis, we’ve endeavored to tell a new story, a new kind of story, that’s also somehow familiar, and that invites the spectator and auditor to dwell within it and, in the end, to complete it with us.
+Through the interplay of abstract and particular, dialogue and diegesis, we’ve endeavored to tell a new story, a new kind of story, that’s also somehow familiar, and that invites the audience to dwell within it and, in the end, to complete it with us.
 “Another opera about love?,” someone recently asked me, in only half-feigned disbelief.
 The right answer, I think, is that we could do no other.
 We couldn’t not make this very thing.
 But also, as one of Shakespeare’s poems puts it, love, like the sun, is daily new and old.
 Just so, Stranger Love is also telling what is told. - Thomas Bartscherer

 509 Atlantic Ave.,